hero931/wellness-organizer-node-capstone/readme.md

 AS A VISITOR, NOT LOGGED IN

-* As an initial visitor I want to land and see what the page is about so I can understand what the app does and decide whether or not to create an account to be able to use the app.
+* As an initial visitor I want to land and see what the app is about so I can understand what the app does.

 * As a visitor, I want to create a new account so that I can use the app.
-(LANDING PAGE--wireframe will have title, logo, a few details about logging in and what the app is about)
+(LANDING PAGE--wireframe will have title, details about logging in and what the app is about)

 ![image](https://user-images.githubusercontent.com/31460531/38281464-b9378a54-3778-11e8-86cd-483168b65aa6.png)

-* As a visitor, I want to be able to read about how the app works so that I can decide if I want to sign up for an account.
+* As a visitor, I want to be able to create an account.

 * As a visitor who has already created an account, I want to log in so that I can access my account.